Experience winter in Milwaukee with a clarified and vibrant perspective – sans alcohol.

 Forget brewery tours.
 How many of your friends have toured a cheese factory?
 Clock Shadow Creamery offers Milwaukee’s only cheese factory tour, where you’ll learn about about cheese and its history while sampling fresh cheeses.
 Or take one of Milwaukee’s many other amazing tours.

 Catch a film at the Avalon Theater

 The Avalon Theater‘s star-studded ceiling and charming atmosphere makes for the perfect locale to get lost in a film (old or new).
-Plus, with a unique menu that includes cheese curds, crab Rangoon and fried pork chops, who needs an adult beverage?
+Plus, with a unique menu that includes cheese curds, garlic pepperoni knots and BBQ chicken pizza, who needs an adult beverage?

 Enjoy afternoon tea at The Pfister Hotel

 Sit down for tableside tea blending and silver service while you take in spectacular views of the city and the lake from The Pfister Hotel‘s elegant 23rd floor lounge.
 Fresh scones, pastries and sandwiches are included in the afternoon tea menu.

 How does spending zero dollars while having a blast in the fresh winter air sound?
 Grab your toboggan and head to one of the many sledding hills around the city.
 (Just don’t forget to wear extra layers while the temps are still bone-chilling!)

 If you haven’t yet skated Red Arrow Park’s Slice of Ice this winter, you’re missing out on a Milwaukee winter must-do.
 Bring your own skates and skate for free or rent a pair for $7 (kids) or $9 (adults).
 You can grab a coffee or hot cocoa at the Starbucks in the warming house.
 (And trust us: drinking and skating do not pair well.)
 Want something a little more extreme?
 Milwaukee has lots more outdoor winter activities to choose from.